 As with any kind of test, you can improve your performance by knowing what to expect and by practising.
 As long as you’ve done some preparation beforehand, you can approach psychometric tests confident in the knowledge that you’re as well placed to succeed as anyone else.

-Pychometric tests are impersonal, standardised and objective, and practice tests are readily available.
+Psychometric tests are impersonal, standardised and objective, and practice tests are readily available.
 The psychometric test is a level playing field: employers value them because they are a fair way of comparing different candidates’ strengths regardless of educational background.
+Some aspects of the graduate recruitment process focus on experience and qualifications, but psychometric tests can be seen as a way of gauging your future potential rather than assessing what you have done in the past.

 This article will explain what to expect from the different kinds of tests.
 We’ll also give you links to free psychometric tests from some of the key organisations that devise these assessments for graduate recruiters, plus tips for preparation and for doing your best on the day.